telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-images-overview.md

 ## Methods

-* `GetImageAsync` method returns asynchronously the current selected image (or null in case there is no image).
+* `GetImageAsync` method returns asynchronously an object of type RichTextImage which represents the current selected image (or null in case there is no image).
 The RichTextImage object contains the Source, Title, Width and Height of the image;

 ## Commands